ekomoku/ekom-pbl/Project 11.md

 ### Step 2 - Prepare your development environment using Visual Studio Code

 1. Install visual studio code.
 Install the extension ( Remote Development)

+On VS Code, Goto > Extensions and search for 'Remote Development' then install it.

-2. After you have successfully installed VSC, configure it to connect to your newly created GitHub repository.
+3. After you have successfully installed VSC, configure it to connect to your newly created GitHub repository.

-3. Clone down your ansible-config-mgt repo to your Jenkins-Ansible instance In VS code, click explorer, click 'clone repository', in the search bar, enter/select the github directory of for the repo from the dropdown.
+4. Clone down your ansible-config-mgt repo to your Jenkins-Ansible instance In VS code, click explorer, click 'clone repository', in the search bar, enter/select the github directory of for the repo from the dropdown.

 ~~~